 Several states require that durable medical equipment providers be licensed in order to sell products to patients in that state.
 Certain of these states require that durable medical equipment providers maintain an in-state location.
 Most of our state licenses are renewed on an annual or bi-annual basis.
-Although we believe we are in compliance with all applicable state regulations regarding licensure requirements, if we were found to be noncompliant, we could lose our licensure in that state, which could prohibit us from selling our current or future products to patients in that state.
 In addition, we are subject to certain state laws regarding professional licensure.
-We believe that our certified clinicians are in compliance with all such state laws.
-If our clinicians were to be found non-compliant in a given state, we would need to modify our approach to providing education, clinical support and customer service in such state.